robertkowalski/grenache/articles/udp/udp.md

 Start `rpc_server_behind_nat.js` on your local machine behind the router now.
 It looks up possible consumers and sends a UDP packet to the consumer.
 This establishes a temporary ad-hoc routing for the service running in the home network.

 When the packet arrives at the public server, it will emit a `punch` event.
 The public server handles the event and gets the IP/port from the ad-hoc routing.
-It then kicks of the request for calculation and logs the received result.
+It then kicks of the request for calculation, which is routed to the server inside the local network for us.
+When it gets an answer, it logs the received result.

-### UDP Holepunching
+### Conclusion

 In this article we showed the basics of UDP Holepunching.
-We created a data producer, a small consumer.
+We created a data producer and a small consumer.
 The example works without an extra registry as connection helper.
-We hope we inspired you, and it is helpful for your own projects.
+There are more complex use cases possible, where both consumer and producer are behind a NAT.
+We hope we were able to inspire you, and this knowledge is helpful for your own projects.
 We use Grenache in production at Bitfinex.
 If you are interested in distributed systems and very good in JavaScript, we are hiring: https://www.bitfinex.com/careers/senior_software_developer